nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

-  Use case ends.
+  Use case resumes at step 5.

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+Mod tracker shows an error message.

       Use case resumes at step 2.
+* 5a.
+The module code given is invalid
+    * 5a1.
+Mod tracker shows an error message.

+      Use case ends.

 *{More to be added}*